Entheos: History

 On March 14, 2017, Navene Koperweis announced via his Facebook page that the band had returned to the studio again.
 The Entheos Facebook page additionally posted a video depicting studio work with the hashtag "lp2".

 On September 7, 2017, Entheos announced the release date for their new, and second album Dark Future.
 The album was released on November 10, 2017 through Spinefarm Records.
 To promote the album they released a single "The World Without Us".

 Entheos announced on January 21, 2019, that Evan Brewer was departing the band.

 The band released a new single, "Remember You Are Dust" on March 18, 2020.
 This came along with an announcement that Travis LeVrier was no longer a member of the band and that going forward Navene Koperweis would be writing and recording all the drums, guitars and bass in the studio.

 In May 2021, Entheos announced that they were signed to Metal Blade Records and are expected to release their third album in early 2022.

 On April 5, 2022, Entheos announced that they had completed work on their third album and it was currently being mixed by Mark Lewis, with plans on releasing it later in 2022 via Metal Blade Records.
 The band also announced the return of Evan Brewer on bass for the new album on a studio-only basis, as well as their tour supporting Archspire on the Tech Trek V tour through mid-May 2022.
-Lastly, the band announced the addition of Brian James (ex-Fallujah) on rhythm guitar and Robert Brown (ex-Slaughter to Prevail) on lead guitar as part of their 2022 live lineup.
+Lastly, the band announced the addition of Brian James (ex-Fallujah) on lead guitar and Robert Brown (ex-Slaughter to Prevail) on rhythm guitar as part of their 2022 live lineup.